graph-genome/graph-genome.github.io/output_format.md

 ## chunk000_bin1.schematic.json

-* `"json_version": 14; ` used to check for necessary fields.
+`"json_version": 14; ` used to check for necessary fields.
 Some versions will only add info and be backwards compatible.
 This check is made strict to be safe.

-* `"bin_width": 1; ` Number of nucleotides in each bin or column
+`"bin_width": 1; ` Number of nucleotides in each bin or column

-* `"first_bin": 0; ` first bin of the first component of this chunk
+`"first_bin": 0; ` first bin of the first component of this chunk (see bin 0 note)

-* `"last_bin": 171; ` last bin of the last component of this chunk
+`"last_bin": 171; ` last bin of the last component of this chunk

-* `"Components";`  contiguous blocks of linear presence/absence variants; insertion and deletions shared by the individuals/paths.
+`"Components";`  contiguous blocks of linear presence/absence variants; insertion and deletions shared by the individuals/paths.
+* **Special Note:** Bin 0 is reserved to mean the beginning or end of an individual path.
+All paths start at bin 0, traverse through any number of other bins and then end at bin 0.
+Links to Bin 0 should not be rendered like normal links.
+This causes a "dummy component" at the beginning of the pangenome with first_bin,last_bin: 0.

 *   `"first_bin": 1; ` first bin coordinate inside this component
 *   `"last_bin": 2; ` last bin coordinate inside this component (inclusive)